What is Visual Discrimination and Why is it Important For Your Preschooler?

 We can help children develop this skill by providing activities that encourage them to focus on specific details.
 Simple matching games and books such as “Where’s Waldo” and “I Spy” are a few great tools we can use to encourage young children to focus more on details.

 Visual discrimination is important for many different reasons.
 When your preschooler starts to identify the letters in the alphabet, your child is relying heavily upon these skills.

 Visual discrimination helps your child notice the differences (and similarities) between letters.
 Your child’s brain is learning to distinguish between different letter shapes.
 It’s noticing that some letters have lines while others just have curves.
 It’s also noticing that some letters have both lines and curves.

 Visual discrimination skills help your child’s brain make sense of this new information.
 As your child grows and matures, so do these skills.
 With practice, your child learns to associate a specific letter’s shape with its correct letter name.
 The same applies when your child is learning to identify numbers.

-After identifying letters and numbers, it’s generally time to start practice writing them.
+After identifying letters and numbers, it’s generally time to start practicing writing them.
 Some preschoolers will write a few letters and/or numbers backwards and not even realize it.
 Once again, visual discrimination skills come into play.